AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- AC-2855-->

-*  {{ site.data.var.ee }} no longer throws the following error when you create a plugin for any method of class `vendor/magento/module-backend/Model/Menu.php`: `Error: Call to undefined method ReflectionUnionType::getName()`.
+*  Adobe Commerce no longer throws the following error when you create a plugin for any method of class `vendor/magento/module-backend/Model/Menu.php`: `Error: Call to undefined method ReflectionUnionType::getName()`.
 [GitHub-35292](https://github.com/magento/magento2/issues/35292)

 <!--- AC-1518-->

-*  {{ site.data.var.ee }} now returns a 404 error instead of a 500 error when you navigate to `/checkout/sidebar/updateItemQty/?item_qty=error` on the storefront.
+*  Adobe Commerce now returns a 404 error instead of a 500 error when you navigate to `/checkout/sidebar/updateItemQty/?item_qty=error` on the storefront.
 Previously, this error was thrown:  `Warning: A non-numeric value encountered in /vendor/magento/module-checkout/Controller/Sidebar/UpdateItemQty.php on line 69`.
 [GitHub-34380](https://github.com/magento/magento2/issues/34380)

 <!--- ACP2E-847-->

-*  {{ site.data.var.ee }} no longer triggers a `trim(): Passing null to parameter #1 ($string) of type string is deprecated` error when the AMPQ connection is configured without SSL configuration.
+*  Adobe Commerce no longer triggers a `trim(): Passing null to parameter #1 ($string) of type string is deprecated` error when the AMPQ connection is configured without SSL configuration.

 <!--- AC-2414-->